Legal Docs Hub

 • No UK representative is appointed at this time.

-Our platform may reference or link to third‑party services (e.g., Moodle integrations, LinkedIn sharing of badges, Auth0 login page).
+Our platform may reference or link to third‑party services (e.g., Moodle integrations, LinkedIn sharing of badges, the legacy Auth0 login page during migration).
 Those services are separate controllers with their own privacy terms.
 When you click or use them, their policies apply.
 We do not load social tracking pixels.

 18) Changes to this Policy